forestgrape/coronavirus/index.md

 <p id="early-vents"> -----</p>

-## Early On Humidify Only Ventilator
+## Early On Humidify

 ### Idea
 For the development of a virus induced ARDS, a decreased mucus clearance seems to be a key factor ([Yuen et al.](#yuen) showed this for Influenza).
-[Hong and colleagues](#hong) found that the mucus flow can be increased by humidified ventilation.
-[Hasani et al.](#hasani) found the same by humidifying the air in the entire room.
-Since ARDS is a major risk for Covid-19 patients, early on humidified air could improve the prognosis.
+[Hong and colleagues](#hong) found that the mucus flow can be increased by humidified ventilation, but the idea here is to use the humidify part only, without a real ventilator.
+[Hasani et al.](#hasani) found the mucus flow is increased by humidifying the air in the entire room.

 #### cascade of influences
 Increase humidity of inhaled air --> Increases the mucus clearance --> Decrease the viral load in the lower respiratory tract --> Increase the well-being and the overall prognosis